 Goods (including luggage) that are either coming from or going to North Korea must be presented to the New Zealand Customs Service for inspection (see regulation 35).

 The regulations prohibit entering into a joint venture or cooperative enterprise with any North Korean person or entity.
 They also require that any existing joint ventures are terminated before 8 January 2018 (see regulations 35A and 35B).

 Aircraft carrying prohibited items cannot take off from, land in, or fly over New Zealand (see regulation 38).

 The regulations also prohibit leasing or chartering any aircraft to North Korea, a person designated by the UN, or someone who is involved in prohibited activities (see regulation 41).

 The regulations prohibit providing fuel, supplies or other services to a ship if you have reasonable grounds to believe it is carrying prohibited items (see regulation 36).
 Insurance or reinsurance services also cannot be provided to North Korean ships or ships that have been carrying prohibited items or involved in prohibited activities (regulation 42).

-The regulations also prevent ships that have been designated by the UN or are carrying prohibited items from entering into New Zealand ports (see regulation 39).
-Any ships designated by the UN will be listed here(external link).
+The regulations also prevent ships that have been designated by the UN(external link) or are carrying prohibited items from entering into New Zealand ports (see regulation 39).

 Ships owned or controlled by North Korea, or that have been involved in prohibited activities or the transport of prohibited items, cannot be registered in New Zealand (see regulation 40) and registering ships in North Korea is also prohibited (see regulation 42).
 A ship also cannot be registered in New Zealand if it has been deregistered by another country for one of these reasons.